Lake Louise area hiking

 10.6 km return 4 to 6 h 1,014 m

 360° panorama from 2,744 m - straight down 1,000 m to Lake Louise.
-One of the best summit views accessible by hiking trail.
+One of the strongest summit views accessible by hiking trail.

 Shuttle or pre-dawn parking

 Crowds: Very quiet above Saddleback Pass.
 The talus and false summits filter out all but committed hikers.
-Season: Via Saddleback - not before mid-June.
-Traction essential in fall.
+Season: Via Saddleback - verify early-season avalanche and trail conditions before mid-June.
+Traction can be important in fall.
 Snow possible any month above the pass.
 Summit at 2,744 m via Saddleback Pass.
 Steep talus and scree above the pass; false summits on final ridge.
 North face is vertical cliffs; return the way you came.
 Golden larch late Sept; traction, layers, poles for shoulder season.
-Bear spray mandatory.
+Wildlife guidance and bear-spray expectations belong to Parks Canada.

 Moraine Lake Area